Delegasi-Tech/delreact-agent/docs/WHAT-IS-AI-AGENT.md

 - Simpler to build, maintain, and debug
 - Lower cost and resource requirements

+**Example:**
+*A customer support chatbot that answers user questions, fetches order status, and provides troubleshooting—all handled by a single LLM agent with access to company knowledge base and APIs.*

 #### Multi-Agent Architecture
 > tl;dr: Multiple agents collaborate, each with their own role and tools, to solve complex tasks.